IIT-EnergySystemModels/openTEPES/doc/rst/index.rst

 \ **Open** \ Generation, \ Storage, \ and \ **T**\ransmission Operation and \ **E**\xpansion \ **P**\lanning Model with RES and \ **ES**\S (**openTEPES**)

-“*Simplicity and Transparency in Power Systems Planning*”
+“*Simplicity and Transparency in Energy Systems Planning*”

 The **openTEPES** model has been developed at the `Instituto de Investigación Tecnológica (IIT) <https://www.iit.comillas.edu/index.php.en>`_ of the `Universidad Pontificia Comillas <https://www.comillas.edu/en/>`_.